Purcell Trench manufacturing company

 The ability to build a campfire and cook real food over it is the definition of real camping and the essence of woodcraft.

-Throughout much of the west, camping opportunities are limited.
-It is a good idea to get away from water and hunt up your own isolated spot off the beaten track, then Leave-A-Trace rather than a mess.
-However, in many canyons and steep mountainous country, the only option is a flat near a river, stream or lake.
+Throughout much of the West camping opportunities are limited.
+It is a good idea to get away from water and hunt up your own isolated spot off the beaten track.
+However, in many canyons and steep mountainous country the only option is a flat near a river, stream or lake.
 You are not going to destroy the environment by putting your sleeping bag on the ground.
-Don’t feel guilty.
 Did you feel guilty driving to the trailhead?
 Virtually every facet of your life involves greater environmental impact than camping near a river or lake.

-There is a great deal of good camping advice from the Leave-No-Trace organization.
+There is a great deal of good camping advice from the Leave No Trace organization.
 Familiarize yourself with it and use as appropriate.
 The popularity of Leave-No-Trace, though, is largely related to the emphasis placed on aesthetics rather than real environmental impacts.
-You don’t have to have qualifications to chime in on aesthetics, so people with no environmental education or training have perpetrated and promoted mythology.
+You don't have to have qualifications to chime in on aesthetics, so people with no environmental education or training have perpetrated and promoted mythology.
 At the extreme, Leave-No-Trace posits a world where man and nature never meet.
-It is anti hunting and fishing and discourages even walking or sleeping on the natural earth.
-To LNT devotes, picking a few huckleberries for pancakes cooked over a campfire is a sin.
-Because Leave-No-Trace has largely been an educational campaign, the normative order of camping has changed.
-Land users are conflicted.
-Follow the Leave-No-Trace motto or fry that trout, pick that berry, build a campfire?
-Of course, the campaign creates conflicts between users.
-Shooting an elk is sinful to many LNT aficionados, so people who should be working together to conserve natural resources fight.
+Some LNT extremists are anti-hunting and fishing and discourage even walking or sleeping on the natural earth.
+They would have you feel guilty if you step off the constructed trail, pick a huckleberry or sleep on the ground rather than in a hammock.
+That is the problem with the title LEAVE NO TRACE, the faithful take it literally and see anyone not endeavoring to leave NO trace as living in sin.

-Frankly, I sympathize with users.
+Do federal land management agencies walk their talk?
 You visit a half dozen campgrounds on a national forest and they are all immediately adjacent to a lake, stream or river and then the agency tells you not to camp within 200 feet of water.
 Who would take that kind of educational advice seriously?
 You note the forest road you are driving along was constructed by bulldozing thousands of tons of fill into the adjacent river or stream.
-If government doesn’t respect watershed conservation, how can they expect it of the public.
+If government doesn't respect watershed conservation how can they expect it of the public?

-Americans burn more petrol per capita today than our parents and grandparents, not less.
-We consume more energy per capita than our parents and grandparents, not less.
-We consume more minerals and other raw materials than our parents and grandparents, not less.
-We produce more waste than previous generations.
+For the most part, North Americans consume more energy, more minerals and other raw materials than previous generations.
+We produce more waste.
 There is more sprawl today than thirty years ago.
 The politicians we vote for have worse environmental voting records than the politicians our parents and grandparents supported.
-Americans want bigger and more cars, straighter highways for faster speeds, bigger homes; we promote growth and development in every nook and cranny of the nation.
+Americans want bigger and more vehicles, straighter highways for faster speeds, bigger homes; we promote growth and development in every nook and cranny of the nation.
 The American lifestyle is the antithesis of the Leave-No-Trace concept.
-With the exception of a few backpackers, the LNT program is a failure.
-LNT is a pseudo environmental campaign that sucks up money and time.
-It allows some to feel self righteous while doing little to solve real environmental problems.

 What we need today is the same thing we needed in 1949.
 It makes no sense to have a mostly ignored LNT program for campers, a largely ignored Tread Lightly campaign for motorized recreationists and a tread heavily national ethos most people have taken to heart.